ctools/ctools/doc/source/reference_manual/cterror.rst

 cterror
 =======

-Computes parameter errors for a specific sky model component using a likelihood profile method.
+Computes parameter errors for a source model from the likelihood profiles.

 Synopsis
 --------

-This tool computes the parameter errors for a specific sky model using a likelihood profile method.
+This tool computes the parameter errors for a specific source model using the likelihood profiles.
+Starting from the maximum likelihood model parameters, the tool finds the minimum and maximum model parameters that lead to a decrease of the likelihood that corresponds to a given confidence level.
+By default a confidence level of 68% is used, but this level can be adjusted using the hidden ``confidence`` parameter.

+cterror generates an output model XML file that contains the values of the best fitting model parameters.
+For all free parameters, an ``error`` attribute is added that provides the statistical uncertainty in the parameter estimate as obtained from the likelihood profile.
+While cterror computes asymmetrical errors, which are written into the log file, the XML file will contain the mean error that is obtained by computing the mean of the negative and the positive parameter errors.

 General parameters